18F/myusa-ux/research/usability/sprint28_agencies-report.md

 > I'm not sure even what MyUSA is, so I'd look for information [first]
 > -- 22-P05 (domain expert)

-:arrow-right: De-emphasize sign up as a call to action.
+:arrow_right: De-emphasize sign up as a call to action.

-:arrow-right: Besides the "Learn More" page, how else might we help implementers learn more about implementing MyUSA?
+:arrow_right: Besides the "Learn More" page, how else might we help implementers learn more about implementing MyUSA?

 ## The Learn More page works best as a high level overview for implementers